Managing concerns about research

 9. What if someone raises a concern or allegation about me?

-If you are the subject of a formal concern, you will receive specific advice in writing and have the opportunity to respond.
+If you are the subject of a formal concern, you will receive specific advice in writing.
 You’ll also be advised of progress along the way.

 Confidentiality is an important part of the process and the University has measures in place to help protect your confidentiality.